aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 - Prior to v1.2.4, suspending accounts were blocked via SCP:
   - a defect exists in prior releases which could cause SM failures after an account was suspended
-  - required modifications to both the Part1 and Part2 SCPs
+  - this required modifications to both the Part1 and Part2 SCPs
 - To suspend an account in v1.2.4 and above, follow this process:
   - the AWS account must remain in the source OU
   - login to account to be suspended as the account root user